Effect on other benefits for Carer Support clients

 National Insurance credits

-Carers who are receiving Carer Support Payment will receive Class 1 National Insurance credits automatically for each week they are eligible.
+Carers who are receiving the Carer Support Payment component will receive Class 1 National Insurance credits automatically for each week they are eligible.
 National Insurance credits help with gaps in a client’s National Insurance record and Class 1 credits count towards entitlement to State Pension and some other benefits.

 Carer’s Credit

-Clients who are caring for one or more people with disabilities for at least 20 hours a week but are not eligible for Carer Support Payment may be eligible for Carer’s Credit.
+Clients who are caring for one or more people with disabilities for at least 20 hours a week but are not eligible for Carer Support may be eligible for Carer’s Credit.
 Carer’s Credit is a UK-wide National Insurance credit that helps with gaps in a carer’s National Insurance record.

 This ensures that clients will be entitled to State Pension when they reach State Pension age.
 An individual’s State Pension is based on their National Insurance record.